 - Choose mid-length or longer

-- Avoid overly thin fabric
+- Avoid overly thin or shapeless fabric

 7. Wide-Leg Trousers + Fitted Top (Proportion Control)

-Effect: longer legs, cleaner silhouette.
+Effect: longer legs, sharper proportions.

 8. Minimal Sneakers + Structured Outfit (Modern Luxury)

-Important: sneakers must be perfectly clean.
+Important detail: sneakers must be perfectly clean.

 Comparison:

-Dirty sneakers → instantly ruin the look
+Worn or dirty sneakers → instantly reduce the look

-Minimal clean sneakers → relaxed luxury effect
+Clean minimalist sneakers → relaxed luxury effect

 9. Blazer Dress or Shirt Dress (Effortless Structure)

-Why they work: built-in silhouette and balance.
+Why they work: built-in balance and clear silhouette.

-Perfect for: day-to-evening transitions.
+Perfect for: day-to-evening transitions without changing the outfit.

 10. Neutral Outfit + One Statement Piece (Controlled Focus)